How to tour Europe in a Motorhome-the ULTIMATE guide

 Sat-Nav

-We highly recommend investing in a proper motorhome sat-nav before your start driving around Europe, especially if you have a larger motorhome, RV or campervan.
+I highly recommend investing in a proper motorhome sat-nav before you start driving around Europe, especially if you have a larger motorhome, RV or campervan.
 You want something you can put your vehicle dimensions into and be able to avoid narrow roads, low bridges or weak crossings.

 Here are some of the best motorhome and campervan sat-nav systems on the market- have a look and make sure you know how to use it before you set off.

 Never, ever rely entirely on the sat-nav; keep an eye out for road signs and height restrictions as well.
-I also use my personal iPad or phone to find us an alternative route should we hit a traffic jam- both of those have ‘traffic’ setting enabled on them so we can see where the traffic is and how to get around it.
+I also use my personal iPad or phone to find an alternative route should I hit a traffic jam- both of those have ‘traffic’ setting enabled on them so I can see where the traffic is and how to get around it.

-I often end up navigating our motorhome down tiny country lanes in the middle of nowhere- after all, it’s not a proper adventure unless there’s grass growing in the middle of the road!
+I often end up navigating my motorhome down tiny country lanes in the middle of nowhere- after all, it’s not a proper adventure unless there’s grass growing in the middle of the road!

 Campervanning in Europe – POWER!!!!

 One of the joys of touring Europe in a Motorhome is the freedom that you can find on the continent which you just can’t get in the UK.
-Being able to stay off-grid in our van gives us that freedom.
-But, in order to do that, we need to manage our motorhome power requirements.
+Being able to stay off-grid in my van gives me that freedom.
+But, in order to do that, I need to manage my motorhome power requirements.

 Inverter

-We charge as much as we possibly can whilst we are driving the motorhome, including the laptops.
-We do this by running the invertor as we drive.
-The inverter is connected directly to the motorhome leisure battery and then we added a 2-plug extension lead, which allows us to charge our laptops on a drive, saving our precious battery power while we’re camped.
+I charge as much as I possibly can whilst I am driving the motorhome.
+I do this by running the inverter as I drive.
+The inverter is connected directly to the motorhome leisure battery and then I added a 2-plug extension lead, which allows me to charge my devices on a drive, saving precious battery power while I’m camped.

-We fitted and love this inverter but there are many other options out there if you need a different size/ power output.
+I fitted and love these invertors but there are many other options out there if you need a different size/ power output.

 Motorhome Parking Apps for touring Europe in a motorhome.
 Ever wanted to tour Europe in a motorhome but were unsure how to even start!
 This incredible guide had everything you need to know- all laid out in an easy to follow manner.
 It's HUGE and packed with information- perfect for planning your motorhome trip around Europe.